juhjuhjuhgian/Profile/README.md

 - 🔭 I’m currently working on **a website for a music entertainment agency.**

-- 🌱 I’m currently learning **about the four pillars of OOP and Node**
+- 🌱 I’m currently learning **about CRUD and MVC!
+Wild!

 - 👨‍💻 All of my projects are available at [https://gian-carnero.netlify.app/](https://gian-carnero.netlify.app/)